codingMustache/codingMustache/README.md

 ## Daily Trivia

-On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
+.rs is the top-level domain for what country?
- 1. Percent Sign
+ 1. Russia
- 2. Dollar Sign
+ 2. Serbia
- 3. Exclamation Mark
+ 3. Romania
- 4. Asterisk
+ 4. Rwanda

 <details>
   <summary>Answer</summary>
-  Exclamation Mark
+  Serbia
 </details>